zheminzhou/SPARSE/docs/parameter.md

 * All the default parameters are stored in 00_sparse_parameter.py.
 * Some parameters need to be specified during installation, while others can be changed for each database or for each SPARSE run

-#### parameters that need to be specified during installation
+### parameters that need to be specified during installation
 You need only point BIN to a folder that contains all executables, such as

-* BIN = '/usr/local/bin/',
+* BIN = '/usr/local/bin/'

-Alternatively, if you have all executable in your PATH, `BIN = ''`.
+Alternatively, if you have all executable in your `PATH`, use `BIN = ''`.

-Or you can change the pointer for each executable
+You can also specify the pointer to each executable :

 `mash = '{BIN}mash',
 bowtie2 = '{BIN}bowtie2',